PlummersSoftwareLLC/Primes/PrimeC/solution_4/README.md

 ## Run instructions
 You can use the Dockerfile.

-First compile the code using the **run** script.
+First compile the code using the **run.sh** script.
 Optimization parameters are at the beginning of the script.
 They are set up to use the gcc compiler.

 Then run the code using the run.sh script, with the command:
 ./run.sh